swilkTUDA/public_phd_document/Readme.md

 [Quality-aware Content Adaptation in Digital Video Streamimg,  Stefan Wilk, TU Darmstadt, 2016](http://tuprints.ulb.tu-darmstadt.de/5819/).

-The releasex version of this thesis can be found here.
+The released version of this thesis can be found there.

 I used Andre Miede's [classicthesis](https://bitbucket.org/amiede/classicthesis/wiki/Home) template.